-Table 1 below lists the human activities that take place within or close to the East of Gannet and Montrose Fields MPA.
-Further discussions with those who use the area will continue to improve our understanding of these activities particularly in terms of the spatial distribution and intensity.
+Table 1 below lists the human activities which are known to take place within or close to the Norwegian Boundary Sediment Plain MPA.
+Further discussions with those who use the area will continue to improve our understanding of these activities, particularly in terms of their spatial distribution and intensity.

-Those activities to which the protected features are sensitive are explored in detail in the next section.
-Activities to which the protected features are not thought to be sensitive (i.e. any interaction between the activity and the protected features is considered to be minimal) will not be considered further within this document.
-Any future change in the activities listed in Table 1, or the introduction of other activities not identified within the table would need to be considered on a case-by-case basis should they occur to establish the appropriate management actions.
+Those activities to which the protected feature is sensitive are explored in detail in the next section.
+Activities to which the protected feature is not thought to be sensitive (i.e. any interaction between the activity and the protected feature is considered to be minimal) will not be considered further within this document.
+Any future change in the spatial distribution/intensity of those activities listed in Table 1, or the introduction of other activities not currently identified within the table would need to be considered on a case-by-case basis to establish the appropriate management actions.

-Table 1: Overview of existing activities believed to take place within or close to the East of Gannet and Montrose Fields MPA
+Table 1: Overview of existing activities believed to take place within or close to the Norwegian Boundary Sediment Plain MPA

-Activities considered capable of affecting the protected features Activities not considered capable of affecting the protected features

-Fishing activities: Shipping:

-- Otter trawling - Commercial shipping

-Demersal seine netting

-Licensed activities: Oil and gas industry developments, including drilling of wells, installation of platforms, pipelines and other subsea infrastructure, and their ongoing use and maintenance.
-Fishing activities: - Pelagic trawling and purse seining
+Activities considered capable of affecting the protected features Activities not considered capable of affecting the protected features Fishing activities:Demersal seine nettingOtter trawling Shipping:Commercial shipping Licensed activities: Oil and gas industry developments, including drilling of wells, installation of platforms, pipelines and other subsea infrastructure, and their ongoing use and maintenance.